 Last but not least is the brightness button: it allows one to switch between low-brightness and high-brightness modes, so that the characters appear white in the latter case and greyish in the former one.
 They are visible whichever mode one selects, though the high brightness setting may result in easier-to-read characters when the environment is flooded with light.

-I paired the Topping DX7 with a few different headphones: the RHA T20i, Meze 99 Classics, Venture Electronics Asura 2.0s, Venture Electronics Monk Plus, HiFiMAN RE-00, KZ ZST, Superlux HD668B and a few others.
+I paired the Topping DX7 with a bunch of different headphones: the RHA T20i, Meze 99 Classics, Venture Electronics Asura 2.0s, Venture Electronics Monk Plus, HiFiMAN RE-00, KZ ZST, Superlux HD668B and a few others.
 As for the music, I used FLAC files (mostly 16 bit / 44.1 kHz, a few 24 bit / 192 kHz) with a few MP3s (320 kbps) here and there.

 As with the MKIII SE, I am not currently able to test the balanced headphone output.
 While this is indeed a fault on my side, I think the general impression stands true even if I only tried the single-ended output.
 I do not expect balanced output to completely change sound – if it did, it would mean the implementation is flawed.
 I will update this review with my impressions on balanced output as soon as I get a pair of balanced headphones.